linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 ### Show/Hide Plugins

-1. On desktop, move the mouse pointer over Dock.
+1. On the desktop, move the mouse pointer over Dock.
 2. Right click to select **Plugins**.
-3. On submenu, you can check or uncheck **Trash, Power, Onboard, Datetime** to show or hide the corresponding icon on Dock.
+3. On the submenu, you can check or uncheck **Trash, Power, Onboard, Datetime** to show or hide the corresponding icon on Dock.
 > ![notes](icon/notes.svg): Uncheck the plugin icon, it will be hidden on Dock.

 ### Shutdown Interface